 Temperature Control Features

 Duvets can get hot.
-If you usually wake up overheated, choosing the right duvet is essential.
+If you usually wake up overheating, choosing the right duvet is essential.
 If you want to get a good night of sleep without waking up or becoming too hot, you should aim to choose a lightweight duvet.
 Lightweight duvets have a fill power of 400 or less.
 If the duvet measures fill in GSM, you should choose the lowest GSM possible.
 The interior of the duvet in these options isn’t as thick as standard options.
 They won’t retain as much heat.

 There are two material types to consider when it comes to the breathability of your duvet.
 You should consider the shell material first.
 Breathable materials are best, as they can determine whether the duvet allows for essential airflow.
 Cotton is best for this.